#MeToo: Dealing With The Effects of Rape Trauma

 However, as the days passed, I struggled with the reality that someone I loved so much would not only rape me, but he acted as though I never existed, as he and everyone he knows (those whom I’ve met, and those whom I’ve never met) harassed me, smeared my name, and made fun of my pain.
 I was hurting beyond what I could put into words.
 I was all alone and I didn’t speak to anyone about my pain.
 I began to isolate myself, as I continued the cycle my abuser started.
 He was gone, and I was still ruminating and driving myself crazy with silence.
 This is why I will never be silent again.

-I thought what others thought of me or felt about me was important and I questioned myself about many things I knew happened, but because of the way I was being treated, I was no longer confident in my reality.
-This is where abusers want you to be, in a state of confusion, because we often begin to act out in response to our trauma, and I did just that.
+I thought what others thought of me or felt about me was important and I allowed their negativity to cause me to question myself about many things I knew happened, but because of the way I was being treated, I was no longer confident in my reality.
+This is where abusers want you to be, in a state of confusion because we often begin to act out in response to our trauma, and I did just that.
 I acted out in every desperate way possible until it became so unbearable that I forced myself to go to therapy.

-The most difficult part of my journey was accepting the pain, honoring my experience, understanding the lesson, and forgiving my trespassers.
+The most difficult part of my journey was accepting the pain, honoring my experience, understanding the lesson, and forgiving my trespasser.
 I had to forgive so I could release myself from the snare.
 Otherwise, my abuser would have invaded my life for as long as I held on.
 Yes, it’s difficult to see them walk away freely, especially because you know who they really are, but God gave me real peace when I handed it over to Him.
-During the darkest moments of my journey, God was with me and He has been purifying my life since the day I let Him in.
+God will avenge everyone who has been harmed by evil people.
+God hates violent people (rapists, murderers, abusers, etc) with a passion and they will pay for their violent and wicked behavior (Psalm 11:5).
+During the darkest moments of my journey, God was been with me and He has been purifying my life since the day I let Him in.

-So, to those of you who feel you’re not heard, I hear you, and others around you who need help are also listening.
+So, to those of you who feel you’re not heard, I hear you and others around you are also listening.
 Those who made fun of your pain will have to answer to God for their behavior, and your abuser will have to answer for their behavior, but that’s between them and God.
-You’ve freed yourself through walking away and learning to let go of the pain that tried to bind your soul.
+You’ve freed yourself by walking away and learning to let go of the pain that tried to bind your soul.